Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization: Experiments

-Here we show our main results on both the GSM8K and MATH datasets.
-The results are shown in Table~\ref{tab:result-qwen} and Table~\ref{tab:result-gemma} respectively.
-From Table~\ref{tab:result-qwen}, we see that all the methods improve the performance of the base models by a significant margin.
-Particularly, on GSM8K, DQO improves the performance from 59.06\% to 87.26\% for greedy generation and 53.30\% to 84.69\% for sampling.
-This improvement is comparable with DPO and surpasses DRO and other baselines by a margin of 1.30\% for sampling and 0.53\% for greedy generation.
-On MATH, we also see a significant performance improvement from DQO.
-The performance of DQO, while comparable with DPO and DRO, surpasses all other baselines by a margin of 1.40\%.
-As for sampling, DQO reaches a performance of 50.18\%, which surpasses the performance of the best baseline method DPO by a margin of 1.18\%.
-These results indicate that DQO achieves a comparable performance of DPO and surpasses other baselines by a considerable margin.
+Our main results are shown in Table~\ref{tab:result-qwen25} and Table~\ref{tab:result-gemma} respectively for Qwen2.5-QwQ and Gemma.
+From Table~\ref{tab:result-qwen25}, we see that all the methods improve the performance of the base models by a significant margin.
+Particularly, on GSM8K, DQO improves the performance from 76.57\% to 83.01\% for greedy decoding and 69.32\% to 81.95\% for sampling.
+This improvement surpasses RS and other baselines by a margin of at least 0.98\% for greedy decoding and 0.88\% for greedy generation.
+On MATH and AIME24, we observe a much more significant performance improvement over the baselines.
+On MATH dataset, as for greedy decoding, DQO improves the performance from 58.56\% to 74.22\% and such improvement surpasses all other baselines by a margin of more than 2.82\%.
+As for sampling, DQO also surpasses all other baselines by a margin of more than 1.27\% on MATH and 2.22\% on AIME24.
+These results indicate the superior performance of DQO over all other baselines on Qwen2.5-QwQ model.

-When it turns to the results on Gemma, we see that DQO enjoys larger advantages.
+In terms of Gemma results, we see that DQO also enjoys considerable advantages.
 As demonstrated in Table~\ref{tab:result-gemma}, we see that all considered methods result in significant improvement.
-Specifically, on GSM8K, DQO improves the base model's performance by a margin of 24.36\% for greedy generation and 25.17\% for sampling.
-This significantly surpasses the improvement obtained by DRO by margins of 3.33\% and 4.01\% for the two generation strategies respectively, and even more compared to other baseline methods.
-On the MATH dataset, we see that DQO also improves the model's performance by a prominent margin of 7.86\% and 8.62\% for greedy generation and sampling, respectively.
-This improvement is comparable with DRO and surpasses DPO and other baseline methods by a margin of at least 2.28\% for greedy generation and 2.02\% for sampling.
+Specifically, on GSM8K, DQO improves the base model's performance by a margin of 24.86\% for greedy decoding and 26.11\% for sampling.
+These results surpass the improvement obtained by DPO by margins of 1.05\% as for greedy decoding and is comparable to the performance of DRO when sampling.
+The advantage is even more compared to other baseline methods.
+On the MATH dataset, we see that DQO also improves the model's performance by a prominent margin of 7.86\% and 8.70\% for greedy generation and sampling, respectively.
+This improvement slightly surpasses DRO and surpasses other baseline methods by a margin of at least 2.28\% for greedy decoding and 2.56\% for sampling.
 In summary, DQO results in promising improvement over the base models under all the scenarios and outperforms all our baseline methods.